Study

 Palliative care nursing is a combination of compassionate and active healing therapies that are intended to comfort and support people and their families who are living with, dying because of a life-limiting illness, or are bereaved.
+Students who enroll to complete practical nursing programs in the field of Palliative Care Nursing strive to do the following:

 - Addressing the physical, social, spiritual, and psychological needs of the patients.